purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 With that said, let's return to quote-unquote practical applications.

-Decoding the WebP is quite simple:
+Decoding the WebP would be quite simple if Canvas API provided a reliable way to read pixels.
+It doesn't, for anti-fingerprinting reasons, so we have to resort to ugly WebGL hacks:

 ```html
 <script type="module">